Correctional emergency response team: Hong Kong

+The Hong Kong CERT handles emergency and riots with Hong Kong's prison system.
+Members are equipped with less lethal weaponry such as pepper spray.

+Firearms are used as a last resort.

 France

-The nine Regional Response and Security Teams (Équipes régionales d'intervention et de sécurité (ÉRIS)) - one for interregional directorates of penitentiary services in France - were created in 2003 after the successive mutinies in the central prisons of Moulins-Yzeure and Clairvaux.
+The nine Regional Intervention and Security Teams (Équipes régionales d'intervention et de sécurité (ÉRIS)) - one for interregional directorates of penitentiary services in France - were created in 2003 after the successive mutinies in the central prisons of Moulins-Yzeure and Clairvaux.
 When the teams were created, they comprised 210 personnel; in 2010, the ÉRIS were made up of around 400 people from the French prison administration.
-(As of 1994, a regional unit made up of agents from various establishments of Marseille.
+(As of 1994, a regional unit made up of agents from various establishments of Marseille).